sudz286/loyalty-program-dbms/README.md

 <br />
 Dependencies: Oracle V12, Open JDK version 11.0.13, JDBC.
 <br />
-1. Issue an export command for `CLASSPATH` and specify the directories where you have stored the `Java` runtime libraries.
+1. Issue an export command for `CLASSPATH` and specify where you have stored the `Java` runtime libraries.
 <br />
 2. Run Oracle12 server either on your localhost or a remote server.
 <br />